 - About an hour of your time, because YOU won’t hit any bumps in the road.
 I did that for you!)

 So the first thing that I did to prepare to make my diy velvet pumpkins was to find an affordable fabric that would be light weight and have the quality to compete with the pros (the pros use silk velvet, and that’s not in this girl’s price range, either)!
-I found Stylish Fabric *cue angels singing*…
+I found New Fabrics Daily, however, I also found an alternative fabric on Amazon! *cue angels singing*…

-Not only does Stylish Fabric offer a HUGE selection of weaves and colors of velvet, they offer all KINDS of fabrics for the crafter, home designer, and seamstress, all at FANTASTIC prices!
+Not only does New Fabrics Daily offer a HUGE selection of weaves and colors of velvet, they offer all KINDS of fabrics for the crafter, home designer, and seamstress, all at FANTASTIC prices!

 My Choice of Velvet

-To go with My Wee Abode’s coastal/pastel fall palette, I decided to use Stylish Fabric’s polyester spandex velvet (AKA stretch velvet) in Light Coral, Aqua, and Natural.
+To go with My Wee Abode’s coastal/pastel fall palette, I decided to use polyester spandex velvet (AKA stretch velvet) in Light Coral, Aqua, and Ivory (Natural is shown in pic.. not available at this time).
 However, you can choose ANY colors of fabric to create your own designer look (think warm oranges/greens/golds, or classic blues/whites/orange… there’s no end to the combinations)!

-Not only was the price at Stylish Fabric more affordable than anywhere else I had shopped, the color selection was unbeatable!
-When you receive your fabric at your door, at exactly the time they promise, you will do a happy dance!
+Not only is the price at New Fabrics Daily super affordable, but the color selection is also unbeatable!
+When you receive your fabric at your door, you will do a happy dance!
 (I sure did!)
 The weight and the feel of the velvet is perfect for these diy velvet pumpkins!

 Prepping Your Fabric